There are 211 names matching your criteria.

 Means "minstrel, bard" from the Hungarian word lant

-, a village, literally meaning "cherry village" in Hungarian, from the elements meggy
+, literally meaning "cherry village" from e meggy

 "cherry" and falu

 From a nickname meaning "big" or "great" in Hungarian, referring to one's characteristics... [more]

 Indicated someone from Nyitra, a historic administrative county of Hungary (now situated in Slovakia).